Apollo-Level2-Web-Dev/L2-B2-assignment-2/README.md

     - Strictly follow the provided API endpoint structure and naming conventions.
     - Ensure that the request and response formats match the specifications outlined in the assignment.
 4. **Validation and Error Handling:**
-    - Implement validation using Joi for both user and order data.
+    - Implement validation using Joi/zod for both user and order data.
     - Handle validation errors gracefully and provide meaningful error messages in the API responses.
     - Implement error handling for scenarios like user not found, validation errors.
 5. **Coding Tools and Libraries:**